What Happens When an Arizona Teacher is Under Investigation?

 Sexual Relationship or Sexual Abuse with a Minor

-At the school level, you would likely be asked to resign or terminated.
-The investigation starting at the school level would involve an interview with all the students involved, maybe parents and staff.
-They would go through communications that you had with the student.
+At the school level, people would likely ask you to resign or terminate you.
+The investigation starts at the school level and would involve an interview with the victim or all the students involved.
+Maybe the alleged victim’s parents, family, and staff.
+They would go through communications that you allegedly had with the victim.
 And they might even look at video or audio evidence.